 Episodes of mania end more abruptly than those of depression and are typically shorter, lasting a week or longer.

-People feel exuberant, noticeably more energetic, and elated or irritable.
-They may also feel overly confident, act or dress extravagantly, sleep little, and talk more than usual.
+People with mania feel exuberant, noticeably more energetic, and elated or irritable.
+They may also feel overly confident, act or dress extravagantly, sleep very few hours, and talk more than usual.
 Their thoughts race.
 They are easily distracted and constantly shift from one theme or endeavor to another.
 They pursue one activity (such as risky business endeavors, gambling, or dangerous sexual behavior) after another, without thinking about the consequences (such as loss of money or injury).
 However, people often think that they are in their best mental state.

 Some people have hallucinations, hearing and seeing things that are not there.